Lindy Hop: Dance camps, conventions and exchanges

 There are retro swing lindy hop communities throughout the world.
 The concept of a lindy exchange, a gathering of lindy hop dancers in one city for several days to dance with visitors and locals, enables different communities to share their ideas with others.
 The first lindy exchange was called "The Weekend", and occurred on December 4–6, 1998, in California, between the cities of Chicago, Illinois, and San Francisco, California.
 Many annual lindy hop conventions are held across the world, such as Camp Hollywood in Los Angeles, International Lindy Hop Championships on the US east coast, and Rock That Swing Festival in Munich, Germany.

 The International Lindy Hop Championships (ILHC) are a popular American venue.
 The ILHC holds qualifiers for people from several continents: North America, Latin America, Europe, and Asia.
 The ILHC hosts both virtual and in-person competitions, with multiple sub-categories for both.
 Dances performed for the ILHC are posted on their YouTube channel.

-The New York Lindy Exchange (NYLX) is a popular event destination for lindy dancers.
-The NYLX is a non-competitive, social gathering for lindy dance experts and lindy dance beginners.
-The NYLX usually has multiple venues during their weekend including classes, master classes, social dances, and parties.

 Lindy dances are also popular in Houston, Texas, with both the Houston Swing Dance Society (HSDS) and Lindyfest occurring there.

 There are numerous independent events as well.
 Lindy dancers commonly use directories to find events in their area, or notable foreign events.